mjhershfield/wiiko/README.md

 # Current Plan

 - `GET /` serves single-page app
-- From there, clients `POST /join` with a username and are assigned a UUID
+- From there, clients `POST /join` with a username and are assigned a id
-    - The UUID is stored in local storage and is used to authenticate the user for future requests
+    - The id is stored in local storage and is used to authenticate the user for future requests
 - Clients continuously poll `GET /state` to get the gamestate and show the correct screen
 - Clients poll `GET /[gamestate_goes_here]` at the start of every state change.
     - /join